MCTzOCK/MCTzOCK/README.md

 # Hi there!
 I am MCTzOCK.
-A frontend and backend developer.
+A Full-Stack Developer.

 ### Frameworks
 ___